Buildstarted/buildstarted.com/_posts/2010-12-02-modelbinderproviders-automatic-binding-your-models-is-easy-as-pie.md

 }
 </code></pre>

-<p>This UserModelBinder will now be automagically bound to my User class by way of convention over configuration.
+This UserModelBinder will now be automagically bound to my User class by way of convention over configuration.
 There's no need for me to tell the ModelBinder that model A maps to binder B. It's implied.
-But, we also need a way to override these bindings whenever necessary because not everything will be perfect so I have to add that, as well.</p>
+But, we also need a way to override these bindings whenever necessary because not everything will be perfect so I have to add that, as well.

-<p>The following is the start of our class.
-I'm just defining a static Dictionary to keep track of found ModelBinders.</p>
+The following is the start of our class.
+I'm just defining a static Dictionary to keep track of found ModelBinders.

 <pre><code>public class AutoModelBinder : IModelBinderProvider {